sudheermuthyala/terraform-/08-terraform-provisioners/102-introduction-to-provisioners/README.md

 ![img_2.png](img_2.png)

 ### Local Exec Provisioner
-- The local-exec provisioner invokes a local executible after a resource is
+- The local-exec provisioner invokes a local executible after a resource is created
+-